 Predictive capacity management is a powerful tool that can help improve the availability and performance of applications and services.
 By using Dynatrace Grail and Davis AI, you can gain the insights you need to make proactive decisions about capacity planning and gain the following additional benefits:

 - Increased visibility into future capacity demands.
 Predictive capacity management can help you to anticipate what your future capacity demands will likely be.
 This provides organizations with the ability to make proactive decisions about capacity planning, such as adding additional resources or scaling back resources that are not being used.

 - Improved decision making for capacity planning.
 With predictive capacity management, you can make more informed decisions about capacity planning.
 This is because you have a better understanding of your future capacity demands and the impact of those demands on applications and services.

 - Reduced costs associated with unplanned capacity increases.
 Unplanned capacity increases are costly.
 Organizations may need to purchase additional resources or pay for overtime.
 Predictive capacity management can reduce these costs by enabling organizations to plan for future capacity demands.

 - Increased customer satisfaction.
 When your applications and services are available and performing well, your customers are happy.
 Predictive capacity management can help you to improve customer satisfaction by reducing the number of outages and performance problems.

 This is just one example of predictive AI in action.
-But in fact, that there are numerous use cases for ITOps, DevSecOps, and SRE teams where they get the foresight into issues before they escalate into costly problems and preemptively addressed.
+But for ITOps, DevSecOps, and SRE teams, predictive AI presents numerous use cases for gaining foresight into issues and pre-emptively addressing them before they escalate into costly problems.
 They see improved efficiency, reduced risks of security breaches, and better compliance with industry regulations.